Review of Central Concepts

-- FASTQ Raw uncompressed sequence file that evolved from FASTA file but that also include base quality information in a 4 line format.
+- FASTQ Raw sequence file that evolved from FASTA file but that also includes base quality information in a 4 line format.

-- SAM/BAM/CRAM Sequence alignment map (SAM) format and it’s compressed equivalents binary (BAM) and compressed alignment map (CRAM) are files for storing aligned sequencing data.
-BAM files are just binary files of the SAM file.
+- SAM/BAM/CRAM Sequence alignment map (SAM) format and it’s compressed equivalents binary (BAM) and compressed reference-based alignment map (CRAM) are files for storing aligned sequencing data.
+BAM files are the simple binary/compressed equivalent of the SAM file.
 CRAM uses the reference sequence to more effeciently compress the information in a SAM file.
 These file types are commonly viewed and manipulated with tools such as samtools, picard, and sambamba to name a few.

 What character designates a header in a fasta file?

 What character designates a Phred Q value of 30 (Sanger format)?